 Famous for its single malts, different distilleries on Islay send the iconic tipple around the world.

 Points of interest include solitary Soldier’s Rock (pictured) and the prehistoric ruins at secluded Finlaggan.

 ‘Scotland in Miniature’, the Isle of Arran is tucked away on the Firth of Clyde.

 On Arran, Scotland’s best features are distilled down with spectacular results.

-The island is home to castles, highland scenery, beautiful glens and mountain scenery.
+The island is home to castles, mountainous highland scenery and beautiful glens.